jsallan/trinidox/README.md

 ![trinidox](https://raw.githubusercontent.com/jsallan/trinidox/main/images/20230209_172441_cropped.jpg)
 # Trinidox
-A 4x5 dactyl manuform keyboard with integrated trackball.
+A dactyl manuform keyboard with integrated trackball.
+The images and build description is for the 4x5 variant.
+A 5x6 variant exists [here](https://github.com/jsallan/trinidox/blob/main/stl/5x6) but is yet untested.

 Quote from the tabloids: *The comfort is through the roof!*